MazontheMoon/coddy-java/README.md

 ## July

+### 20 - Beauty Salon Whispers

+Create a function named beautySalonWhisper that receives sentence and whisperCount as its parameters.

+The function simulates a whispered conversation in a beauty salon, where a sentence is passed along and gradually changes.

+Follow these steps to modify the sentence:

+Convert all characters to lowercase (to represent whispering) Replace spaces with underscores (to represent hushed tones) Gradually reduce the length of the sentence with each whisper (to simulate information loss) Return a string that shows how the whispered message changes as it's passed around the salon, with each whisper on a new line.

+Parameters:

+sentence (String): The original sentence spoken by a stylist. whisperCount (int): The number of times the sentence is whispered around the salon.
+The function returns a String representing the whispered conversation, with each whisper on a new line.

 ### 19 - Enzyme Mutation Staining Optimizer

 Create a function named optimizeStaining that receives enzymes, mutationLevels, stain, and duration as its parameters.